GILGA Test Project #1

 So I built it myself.

 Lightbridge is a VJ performance system I designed and coded from scratch.
-I wanted the creative depth of TouchDesigner with the live reliability of Resolume — in a single app purpose-built for performing alongside a DJ.
+I wanted the creative depth of TouchDesigner with the live performance tools of Resolume (and more).
 So that's what I made.

-What started as a basic chain with a single ring source has grown into a full performance system — 40 sources, 32 effects, projection mapping, MIDI control, and beat-synced modulation.
+What started as a basic chain with a single ring source has grown into a full performance system - 40 sources, 32 effects, projection mapping, MIDI control, audio analysis, BPM detection, and more.

 Lightbridge v0.1.0